Social Science Research:

 Foreign & Comparative Law:

-- Start with a law review or other academic journal article to identify foreign legislation.
+- Start with a law review on Westlaw or Lexis or other academic journal article to identify foreign legislation.

 - To find the full text of the legislation, use Globalex or the Foreign Law Guide to identify online sources of primary law for the jurisdiction.